DegreeCalc

 Before taking on private loans, exhaust all other options: federal loans, scholarships and grants, work-study programs, and savings.
 If you do need private loans, compare offers from at least three to five lenders and pay close attention to the APR, repayment terms, cosigner release policies, and any fees.
 Some lenders charge origination fees that effectively increase your borrowing cost beyond the stated interest rate.

 Understanding the total cost of borrowing is critical for making informed decisions about your education.
-Use the calculator above to compare different loan amounts and interest rates, and pair it with our EFC Calculator to determine how much financial aid you may qualify for before resorting to loans.
+Use the calculator above to compare different loan amounts and interest rates, and pair it with our SAI Calculator to determine how much financial aid you may qualify for before resorting to loans.

 Frequently Asked Questions